Xeus/newslint-server/README.md

 The Python port of joblint is at https://github.com/Xeus/joblint_python while my newslinter is at https://github.com/Xeus/newslint in case you want to check them out too.

-My other goals were to write Django tests (I didn't know enough Django to try TDD since I had to learn every step as I went) and to build a solid Grunt-enabled development environment using SASS, which I'd also never used before.
+My other goals were to write Django tests and analyze them with `coverage` (I didn't know enough Django to try TDD since I had to learn every step as I went) and to build a solid Grunt-enabled development environment using SASS, which I'd also never used before.

+I tried to deploy this to Amazon Elastic Beanstalk but ran into complications (git submodules, django pathing, static files from grunt, local/production settings) so I set it up on an EC2 server behind Varnish and Apache instead.

-And if all went well, I wanted to add in celery tasks so I could scrape a URL and serve up the results later.
+In the future, if things go well, I hope to add in celery tasks so I could scrape a URL and serve up the results later.

 So basically this is a testbed site to learn lots of stuff.
 Hope it's useful to someone else too!